WoltLab/docs.woltlab.com/docs/view/template-modifiers.md

 ## PHP Functions

-A whitelisted set of PHP functions can also be used as variable modifiers:
+A limited number of safe native PHP functions may also be used as variable modifiers:

 * `abs`
 * `addslashes`